-There are several possible management options including state or regional management, a local trails consortium, a trail authority, or jurisdictions of local governments such as a cities and counties.
+There are several possible management options including regional management, a local trails consortium, a trail authority, or jurisdictions of local governments such as a cities and counties.

 For instance, the Swamp Rabbit model has Greenville Parks and Rec Department to be in charge of operating the trail and the municipalities contract with the Greenville Sheriff’s Department to provide security.